Board of Regents Authority

 How the Board Does Business

-The board meets quarterly in September, November, March and May.
-Two additional meetings are generally held in connection with meetings of the Board of Education.
+The board meets in September, November, January, March, May, and July.
 Matters may be placed on the board’s agenda by a regent, a campus with the approval of the commissioner, or by the commissioner.
 The board meets in noticed, open meetings and takes action by majority vote, with the chair voting.
 Proxy votes are not allowed.
 The board may meet in executive session for purposes of discussing matters of personal privacy or litigation strategy.